Training & Employment

 - Supporting the development of an effective treatment milieu for all patients.

-Individualized Training Responsibilities (30%)
+Individualized Training Opportunities (30%)

 The remainder of the fellowship is tailored to the individual interests and needs of the trainee, consistent with our goal to facilitate each fellow’s professional development and help them to move towards their own independent practice and career goals.
 We offer additional training opportunities in the following areas, accompanied by an hour of supervision:

 - Clinical Research: The Assessment Program at SCP was originally founded over 25 years ago in coordination with Brown University as the MIDAS Project (Methods to Improve Diagnostic Assessment and Services), which seeks to integrate research methodology into routine clinical practice.
 This project recently migrated to a private practice setting at SCP.
 It now represents the largest existing clinical epidemiological study using standardized measures that has been conducted in routine clinical practice.
 Centered around rigorous clinical training, the project has amassed over 9,000 individual participants across 3 data sets of psychiatric outpatients, partial hospital patients, and pre-surgical assessments of bariatric surgery candidates.
-We are currently in the process of establishing a fourth, largely unstudied sample of patients referred for treatment at the intensive outpatient level,a largely unstudied but increasingly accessed level of care in US healthcare settings.
+We are currently in the process of establishing a fourth, largely unstudied sample of patients referred for treatment at the intensive outpatient level, a largely unstudied but increasingly accessed level of care in US healthcare settings.
 Fellows that are interested in research are welcome to participate in and/or initiate research projects with these data.
 We take seriously our commitment to integrated clinical and research work, and actively support analysis and publication of our existing data.

-Outpatient Psychotherapy: Fellows are welcome to pursue additional opportunities within the broader outpatient department at SCP to enrich their clinical training experience, including aftercare groups for IOP patients.
+- Outpatient Psychotherapy: Fellows are welcome to pursue additional opportunities within the broader outpatient department at SCP to enrich their clinical training experience, including aftercare groups for IOP patients.
 We will do our best to facilitate opportunities with specific patient populations, clinical presentations, or treatment modalities in the larger SCP practice in whatever capacity is appropriate and aligns with training goals.

-This training experience will be a good fit for you if... you are interested in developing high level competence in ACT; you love nerding out about behaviorism; you have (or are willing to develop!) a high tolerance for interesting presentations, comorbidity, and people generally; you have an interest in learning about how we translate the evidence-base to real-world clinical work; private practice intrigues you; you like the idea of working with a team in clinical work; and/or you are alternately intimidated, nervous, and excited by learning group treatment models.
+- Program Evaluation, Improvement, and Development Project(s): Fellows are welcome to initiate projects that would benefit the patient experience at IOP or SCP in the areas of program evaluation, improvement, or development, based on their interests, program needs, and capacity.
+This training experience will be a good fit for you if… you are interested in developing high level competence in ACT; you love nerding out about behaviorism; you have (or are willing to develop!) a high tolerance for interesting presentations, comorbidity, and people generally; you have an interest in learning about how we translate the evidence-base to real-world clinical work; private practice intrigues you; you like the idea of working with a team in clinical work; and/or you are alternately intimidated, nervous, and excited by learning group treatment models.

 Values Statement